emailjs/emailjs-tcp-socket/README.md

 });
 ```

-To run WebSocket integration tests run
+To run WebSocket integration tests that connect to `imap.gmail.com:993` run

     NODE_ENV=integration node ws-proxy/server.js

-And then run
+Parallel to that, run

-    grunt ws-integration-test
+    grunt connect:dev

-or open [integration.html](test/integration/ws/integration.html) in your browser.
+and open [http://localhost:12345/test/integration/ws/integration.html](http://localhost:12345/test/integration/ws/integration.html) in your browser.

-WebSocket integration tests are disabled by default because these do not run correctly under PhantomJS
+WebSocket integration tests can be run via `grunt ws-integration-test`.
+They are disabled by default because these do not run correctly under PhantomJS.

 # Unavailable API